daaronr/micro-giving-pub/osborne_notes_britt/osborne_discuss_britt_X.md

 ### 2.1 Utility functions

 >Formally, let X be the set of all the alternatives an individual might face.
 A choice problem is a nonempty subset A of X , from which the individual chooses an alternative.
 A choice function describes the individual’s choice for every possible choice problem.
->Given a set X, a choice problem for X is a nonempty subset of X and a choice function for X associates with every choice problem $A \in  X$ a single member of A (the member chosen).
+>Given a set X, a choice problem for X is a nonempty subset of X and a choice function for X associates with every choice problem A ⊆ X a single member of A (the member chosen).

 **Britt questions:**